karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- DescribeConfig flattening (final cleanup):
+  - Updated the remaining test (rrstack.describe.test.ts) to use the flattened keys (showBounds/boundsFormat) instead of the old nested bounds config.
+  - Resolves the last TS/build error and assertion for recurring bounds formatting.

 - Descriptions & lint fixes:
   - Fixed recurring bounds (“from …”) formatting to honor the rule’s timezone by converting rrule “floating” dtstart/until via floatingDateToZonedEpoch when building descriptor clamps.
 This resolves America/Chicago (local midnight) and Europe/London (01:00 vs 00:00) test failures.
   - Adjusted yearly multi‑month cadence to use Oxford‑comma “or” lists for months and (when BYSETPOS/nth present) for weekdays, matching tests (e.g., “in january, february, or april … on the third tuesday, wednesday, or thursday”).
   - Removed unused import in cadence.ts and satisfied @typescript-eslint/restrict-template-expressions by stringifying numeric template operands in helpers.ts.
 - API alignment:
   - Updated RRStack.describeRule to accept the unified DescribeConfig and removed the legacy DescribeOptions import to resolve typecheck errors.
 - Descriptions (inline bounds and limits gating):